Coreyo-git/Network-Design_DPR_Class/README.md

 # Network-Design_DPR_Class

-A repository setup to document and record the plans, implementation and development of a complex Network.

-This Schema includes Four networks, a public network and a private subnet.
+This Schema includes Four networks for Davis Property Rentals in two Offices in Brisbane and Cairns, a public network and a private subnet for each.
-For two Domain's of the network is: **group2.network**
+For two Domain's of the network is: **DPR.bris** For the brisbane office, and **DPR.cairns** for the Cairns based office

 ![Network]())